 Depending on specification, your caravan may be fitted with a Sargent Stinger Alarm System.
-Please read the instructions for the alarm, which are available at: https://sargentltd.co.uk/techsupport/article/Alarm-Manuals/21 by Sargent (Elegance & Conqueror only)
+Please read the instructions for the alarm, which are available at:

+https://bit.ly/3dbUutr

 If you are unable to view the documents on line, please contact the supplier, your dealer or Swift for an electronic or paper copy.